Ukrainian diaspora

 Map of the Ukrainian diaspora in the world.

-The Ukrainian diaspora comprises Ukrainians and their descendants who live outside Ukraine around the world, especially those who maintain some kind of connection to the land of their ancestors and maintain their feeling of Ukrainian national identity within their own local community.
-The Ukrainian diaspora is found throughout numerous regions worldwide including other post-Soviet states as well as in Canada and other countries such as Poland, the United States, the UK and Brazil.
+The Ukrainian diaspora comprises Ukrainians and people of Ukrainian descent living outside Ukraine.
+It developed through several major waves of migration, beginning with large-scale emigration in the late 19th and early 20th centuries.
+Later waves followed the political upheavals and wars of the 20th century, the post-war period, and the dissolution of the Soviet Union and Ukrainian independence in 1991.
+Migration caused by the Russo-Ukrainian War since 2014, and especially the full-scale Russian invasion beginning in 2022, has been described as a further major wave of Ukrainian emigration.

+Ukrainian communities are found throughout the former Soviet Union, Europe, North America and South America.
+Long-established diasporas developed in the former Soviet states and the Americas, while migration since the 1990s created large communities in Central and Western Europe.
+The 2022 invasion caused mass displacement and greatly increased the Ukrainian population abroad.
+In June 2026, 4.41 million people who had fled Ukraine were under temporary protection in the European Union, with Germany, Poland and Czechia hosting the largest numbers.

 Distribution

 The Ukrainian diaspora is found throughout numerous countries worldwide.
 It is particularly concentrated in other post-Soviet states (Belarus, Kazakhstan, Moldova, and Russia), Central Europe (the Czech Republic, Germany, and Poland), North America (Canada and the United States), and South America (Argentina and Brazil).

 History

 1608 to 1880

 After the loss suffered by the Cossack-Swedish Alliance under Ivan Mazepa in the Battle of Poltava in 1709, some political emigrants, primarily Cossacks, settled in Turkey and in Western Europe.

 In 1775, after the fall of the Zaporozhian Sich to the Russian Empire, some more Cossacks emigrated to Dobruja in the Ottoman Empire (now in Romania), while others settled in Volga and Ural regions of the Russian Empire.

 In the second half of the 18th century, Ukrainians from the Transcarpathian Region formed agricultural settlements in the Kingdom of Hungary, primarily in the Bačka and Syrmia regions.
 Both are now located in the Vojvodina Region of the Republic of Serbia.

 In time, Ukrainian settlements emerged in the major European capitals, including Vienna, Budapest, Rome and Warsaw.